-- I use an Epicure steamer to steam the potatoes for 6-8 min.
-(If you don’t have a steamer peel and cut potatoes into 1-inch cubes, and boil them for 15 mins.
-Add ½ tsp salt and a pinch of turmeric–up to 1/8th of a teaspoon while they are boiling.
+- I use an Epicure steamer to steam the potatoes for 6-8 minutes.
+(If you don’t have a steamer peel and cut potatoes into 1-inch cubes, and boil them for 15 minutes.
+Add 1/2 teaspoon of salt and a pinch of turmeric, up to 1/8 of a teaspoon, while they are boiling.
 Strain the water.)
-Peel the steamed potatoes

 - Peel and mash the potatoes.

-- In a pan, dry roast cumin seeds, mustard seeds, and curry leaves.
-Add onions, green chillies, ginger, and roast them for 2 minutes.
+- In a pan, dry roast the cumin seeds, mustard seeds, and curry leaves.
+Add the onions, green chilies, and ginger and roast them for 2 minutes.

 - Add green peas.

-- Add salt, turmeric powder and squeeze ½ lemon.
+- Add salt, turmeric powder and squeeze the juice of a half lemon.

 To make Samosas:

 - Preheat the oven to 400°F.

-- Line the baking tray with silicone mat or parchment paper.
+- Line the baking tray with a silicone mat or parchment paper.

-- Pour 2 cups of lukewarm water in a medium-size bowl.
+- Pour 2 cups of lukewarm water into a medium-size bowl.

 - Peel or cut the entire outer brown layer of the bread.

-- Moist the bread by dipping the 4 corners of the bread for 1-2 seconds.
+- Moisten the bread by dipping the 4 corners of the bread for 1-2 seconds.
 Make sure the bread is not too wet or it will start breaking.

 - Press the moist bread between your palms gently to drain excess water into the same lukewarm water bowl.